Spencer Bachus: Elections

-Alabama's 6th congressional district was redistricted based on the 1990 United States Census.
+Alabama's 6th congressional district was redistricted based on the 1990 United States census.
 In the 1992 election, Bachus defeated incumbent Democrat Ben Erdreich.
 Bachus was endorsed by The Birmingham News.
 Bachus got a major assist from redistricting, which drew most of Birmingham's black neighborhoods into the majority-black 7th district, replacing them with suburban and Republican territory around Birmingham and Tuscaloosa.
 The new 6th was almost 97 percent white; in contrast, the old 6th was 35 percent black.
 Despite being outspent almost 2 to 1, the 7th's more Republican bent was enough to give Bachus the victory by seven points.
 He was undoubtedly helped by George H. W. Bush winning the district by over 30 points.

 Bachus would never face another contest nearly that close.
 No Democrat even filed from 2000 to 2010; before then, he defeated three nominal Democratic challengers with over 70 percent of the vote each time.

 In the 2004 Republican primary, Bachus defeated Phillip Jauregui, a member of former Alabama Chief Justice Roy Moore's legal team.
 Bachus was unopposed in the 2004 general election.

 In the 2010 midterm elections, Bachus easily turned back a challenge from pastor Stan Cooke in the Republican primary, winning 75% of the vote.

-2012

 Bachus sought reelection in 2012 after the 6th was redrawn to cut out its share of Tuscaloosa.
 In the Republican primary, he drew three challengers, most notably State Senator Scott Beason.
 Beason ran well to Bachus's right and called for "true conservative leadership."
 Bachus heavily outspent him.
 The incumbent spent over $1.5 million, outspending Beason 45–1.
 Bachus defeated him 59%–27%.
 He won every county in the district except for Blount County.

 For the first time since 1998, Bachus faced a Democratic challenger.
 Colonel Penny Bailey defeated William Barnes to become the Democratic nominee.
 However, the new 6th was as heavily Republican as its predecessor, and Bachus turned back this challenge fairly easily, defeating Bailey with 71 percent of the vote.

-Congressional voting record
+Tenure

 Bachus had a conservative voting record, with a lifetime rating of 92 from the American Conservative Union.
 He was a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

 Bachus was an active legislator, engaged in many important issues over the course of his congressional career.
 He helped amend the Fair Credit Reporting Act to curtail identity theft and ease consumer access to their credit reports.
 Bachus also had a reputation for good constituent service.